 - Flatten steak to 1/4-in. thickness.
 Cut into two serving-size pieces.
 Place flour and bread crumbs in separate shallow bowls.
-In another shallow bowl, whisk egg and water.
+In another shallow bowl, beat egg and water.
 Coat steaks with flour, then dip into egg mixture and coat with crumbs.

 - In a large skillet, cook steaks in oil over medium heat for 1-2 minutes on each side or until meat reaches desired doneness.
 Remove and keep warm.